Agricultural Marketing Service, USDA.

 Congress leveled the playing field for dairy farmers when they amended OFPA in this area by removing any penalties that dairy farmers faced with the so-called “4th year”—“i.e., the additional transition year that dairy cows underwent due to lactation cycles.
 And Congress did not change the basic requirement of OFPA.
 Dairy cows must be organically managed for at least 12 months; after these 12 months of organic management, only her milk and milk products may be represented as organic.

 The status of the dairy cow is a different story.
 The dairy cow is only organic if she was raised organically from the last third of the mother's gestation.
-When a dairy cow is slaughtered, she cannot be sold as organic slaughter stock unless she was raised organically from the last third of the mother's gestation, the same as other slaughter livestock (except poultry, which must be raised organically beginning with the second day of life).
+When a dairy cow is slaughtered, she cannot be sold as Start Printed Page 24824organic slaughter stock unless she was raised organically from the last third of the mother's gestation, the same as other slaughter livestock (except poultry, which must be raised organically beginning with the second day of life).
 That remains the same in the NOP regulation.